 As a Coronado High School student, Burns explored his interest in sports and clubs like home economics and thrived most when he worked with technology.
 It was his backstage work on theater equipment that got him noticed by the JAG Coordinator, Mrs. Gallagher in high school.
 Mrs. Gallagher recruited Burns specifically for a technical career pathway with employer partner, Motorola.

-Corperate V.P., Motorola Inc. (ret) and JAG Executive Board member, Cathy Oleson, explains about the key partnership at that time.
+Corporate V.P., Motorola Inc. (ret) and JAG Executive Board member, Cathy Olesen, explains about the key partnership at that time.
 “When Motorola opened in Scottsdale, many of our employee's student's went to Coronado HS.
 Many of those students had aspirations to work for Motorola so we figured that a partnership with JAG was natural.”

 The partnership program gathered students at the Motorola’s Scottsdale Facility at Hayden and McDowell twice weekly outside of school hours where they learned electro/mechanical assembly and earned course credits.
 Those who passed the course were eligible to be hired upon graduation; Burns was one of them.
 At age 18, Burns began his early career with Motorola.
 Oleson explains, “We could help our employees.
 We can help their children.
 It was just a win-win for all of us.”